-The advantage of deep learning methods ([Ian Goodfellow et al. (2016)]) lies in their ability to build hierarchical representations of predictors.
-In particular, in the case of spatial data, convolutional neural networks (CNNs) allow to learn complex spatial features from the data ([Jiuxiang Gu et al.(2018)]).
-Moreover, long short memory (LSTMs) ([Hochreiter et al.(1997)]) have proven to be very successful in predicting time series and sequence data.
-In this work, we propose a non-expensive data-driven approach that learns the underlying spatio-temporal structure of the relationship between wind and waves using a two-stage model based on CNNs and LSTM.
+The advantage of deep learning methods (Goodfellow et al., 2016) lies in their ability to build hierarchical representations of predictors.
+In particular, in the case of spatial data, convolutional neural networks (CNNs) allow to learn complex spatial features from the data (Gu et al., 2018).
+Moreover, long short-term memory (LSTM) (Hochreiter and Schmidhuber, 1997 has proven to be very successful in predicting time series and sequence data.
+In this work, we propose a nonexpensive data-driven approach that learns the underlying spatiotemporal structure of the relationship between wind and waves using a two-stage model based on CNNs and LSTM.

-This paper is organised as follows.
+This paper is organized as follows.
 Section 2 presents the problem of downscaling of ocean waves and related works.
 Section 3 describes the data used in this work.
 Section 4 presents the proposed two-stage model, the architecture, and the training process.
 Section 5 discusses the results of this work.
 Finally, Section 6 presents the conclusions and future work directions.